CJLove/x16-LodeRunner/README.md

 Use cursor arrow keys to move the runner, `CTRL` to dig left and `ALT` to dig right.
 Use `ENTER` to kill the runner if trapped.

 ## Building and Running
 Building requires the CC65 toolchain.
+Python3 scripts are used to build binary files from various assets.
 After cloning the repo, do the following:
 ```bash
 git submodule update --init
 cd libX16/src